velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 "I've no need," I respond coolly, deigning to glance in her direction.
 "I've only a small errand afore me.
 Open the gates."

 Sentries on patrol and interrogators with hands full of paperwork start in alarm as they see my face, my long red silken cloak billowing out behind me.
 They move quickly to make gestures of fealty and obeisance, for they know entirely too well the price they might pay for perceived disrespect.
 I pay them little heed, not even glancing in their direction as I stride past.
 A sobbing, manacled prisoner is dragged unceremoniously past me by a pair of jailers, led by a bailiff.
 By the robes she’ll soon be shorn of, I’d take the poor helpless girl for a civil servant.
-A tax-collector on the take perhaps, or perhaps an embezzling burser.
+A tax-collector on the take perhaps, or perhaps an embezzling bursar.
 God knows the strokes of my pen have condemned enough of them.

 To my left, through a wide doorway, I glimpse the fiery glow of the crematorium — the heart of this godforsaken place, the nexus where all its winding corridors meet.
 I force myself to look forward, not at what I know is going on inside.
 My stomach roils all the same.
 The stench is unmistakable.

 This is the place I risk spending the rest of my days, if this goes wrong.

-—then again, do I not take the same risk every day?
-There are no winners in the great game of politics, for nobody can win a game that never ends.
+—then again, do I not take that same risk every single day?
+Politics is like a game that never ends, and a game that never ends is a game that cannot be won.
+Slaves and lords, peasants and mandarins, mercenaries and Empresses: at this table, we all lose.

 But perhaps there’s yet a way to walk away from the table.

 I glance at the sigils on a short tapestry hanging overhead, seeming to shimmer in the low, flickering light of a galvanic luminator, and turn the corner.
-Cell Heron-6.
+Interrogation cell Heron-6.
 A jailer’s standing guard at the door — that means someone’s inside.
 I’ve timed this just right.

 I take a deep breath to calm my pounding heart, and approach.